Frequently asked questions about going solar in California:

 California has a long history of supporting renewable energy.
 The California Solar Initiative supported solar installations in California.
 The rebates from this program have all been used, however the cost of solar has come down so significantly that it still makes sense for most California homeowners.
 Additionally, California homeowners still benefit from the Federal Incentive Tax Credit.
 Learn more about California solar energy incentives and rebates.

 How do most Californians go solar?

 Homeowners have several choices when it comes to paying for a home solar power system.
 The first option is to purchase the system (from savings or a loan).
 The second option is to choose a solar lease or PPA.
-The majority of California homeowners choose a solar lease or PPA when going solar - just about 70% in 2013.** In most areas of California, Sunrun offers the ability to purchase and to get solar through a lease or PPA.
+In most areas of California, Sunrun offers the ability to purchase and to get solar through a lease or PPA or a loan.
 You choose the solution that works best for you.